hapijs/hapi/docs/Reference.md

     - `segment` - optional segment name, used to isolate cached items within the cache partition.
 Defaults to '!name' where 'name' is the plugin name.
 When setting segment manually, it must begin with '!!'.
     - `cache` - the name of the cache connection configured in the ['server.cache` option](#server.config.cache).
 Defaults to the default cache.
+    - `shared` - if true, allows multiple cache users to share the same segment (e.g. multiple servers in a pack using the same cache.
+Default to not shared.

 ```javascript
 exports.register = function (plugin, options, next) {